This advice applies to Scotland. Change country

 - the child’s sex

 - the natural mother’s full name.
-This must include her maiden name if she uses a different married name
+This must include her birth name or maiden name if she uses a different married name

 - the natural mother’s normal place of residence